Opencontour/HelpGuides/en/docs/heapLeachModel.md

 | infl                                            | Assign where the pad receives solution throughout time, based on each block's days leaching.|
 | Write properties to CutterResult based on 'ltp' | Writes the table property information to each CutterResult grouped by 'ltp'|

-The first step is to assign manual values to: ltp, imc, r_ar, ar, and ar_v.
+The first step is to assign manual values to: ltp, imc, r_ar, ar, and ar_v (ar_v values can only be entered when **Modify Application Rate** is checked).

 When assigning the value to your ltp, remember that this number(s) is exclusive and unrelated to the Designation number given to your plant or pond.
 1 = Rom, 2 = Crushed